GLOBAL MARKETS-Investors rush to bonds on economy fears

 John Kilduff, a partner at New York-based investment manager

-Again Capital, added: "From China to Europe to the U.S., all the
+Again Capital, added : "From China to Europe to the U.S., all

 The dire outlook sparked talk of more emergency measures